 5. Leave People Wanting More

 Your stories need to give people a reason to come back.
-This is where content like curiosity posts, FOMO or otherwise come in.
+This is where content like curiosity posts, behind the scenes, FOMO or otherwise come in.

-Consider teasers like; “watch this space,” “sneak peak,”, etc. And remember when people come back for more they need to find more stories.
-You may have one really good customer testimony but unless there are others, it’s not believable.
+Consider teasers like; “watch this space,” “sneak peak,”, etc. and remember when people come back for more they need to find more stories.
+You may have one really good customer testimony but unless there are others, it starts to feel less believable.

 Seeking more social media training to help grow your business?